-This test builds on the previous test by adding an integral fuel burnable absorber (IFBA) coating to the solid fuel pellets.
+This test builds on bison_from_vera by adding an integral fuel burnable absorber (IFBA) coating to the solid fuel pellets.
 It also includes annular fuel pellets in the blanket regions.
 Currently, BISON does not account for annular pellets with the internal mesh generator, so the preprocessor ensures that the volume of these annular pellets is accounted for in the plenum.

-By comparing the BISON inputs generated for this and the previous case, the minor differences imposed by being identified as an IFBA rod can be seen, such as the inclusion of the he\prod block in the input.
+By comparing the BISON inputs generated for this and bison_from_vera, the minor differences imposed by being identified as an IFBA rod can be seen, such as the inclusion of the he_prod block in the input.